academe/SagePay-Integration/README.md

 );

 // New REST client to get the card identifier.
+// The headers for this one call use the session key and not the integration key
+// as they do for all other server-to-server POSTs.
 $client = new Client();
 $request = $client->createRequest('POST', $card_identifier_request->getUrl(), [
     'json' => $card_identifier_request->getBody(),